Early Modern Science

 December 2, 2016

-- Bob Westman of UCSD and André Goddu of Stonehill College will discuss with group participants their recent work on Copernicus.
+Bob Westman of UCSD and André Goddu of Stonehill College discussed with group participants their recent work on Copernicus.

 Robert S. Westman, Copernicus and the Astrologers, Dibner Library Lecture, December 12, 2013, Smithsonian Libraries.
 (Available here.)